Job Evaluation - Classification/Reclassification Procedure (BCGEU)

 - The point factors assigned to similar existing jobs

 This is why it is very important to be deliberate and thoughtful in writing a job description because it is the basis of rating the work.
-Again, the job evaluation system is not meant to evaluate individual job performance, volume of work or salary assigned to the grid range level.
+Again, the job evaluation system is not meant to evaluate individual job performance, volume of work or salary assigned to the grid range level.to top

 PRIORITY OF JOB EVALUATIONS